Send money to Singapore

 What’s the best option for making a small one off money transfer to Singapore?

 PayPal is a safe, trusted and affordable method for sending small one off transfers of around $200 or less.
 The transfer can be done electronically and only takes a couple of minutes but both you and the recipient will need a PayPal account.
-For convenience, you can also use your local bank but the exchange rate will be pretty poor and as we mentioned above their fees and charges are pretty hefty.
+For convenience, you can also use your local bank but be sure to compare exchange rates and fees to get bang for your buck.

 What is a spot deal?